Ecommerce Holiday Planning

 As the name implies, you have to spend money on these to make money (just as you do with many other forms of advertising).
 But if you’ve tried paid search in the past without great results, don’t be too quick to dismiss it.

 Fluctuations in both search volume and competition for certain keywords makes it an ever-changing channel.
-Recent tweaks to Google Adwords (like an increase in the character count of ads and the removal of ads from the right-hand rail) are also game-changers.
+Recent tweaks to Google Ads (like an increase in the character count of ads and the removal of ads from the right-hand rail) are also game-changers.
 As such, campaigns from even a year or two ago may yield different results today.

 Pay-Per-Click (PPC) Text Ads